EnableX/One-to-One-Video-Calling-Open-Source-React-Native-Application/README.md

 - Open the App in your Device.
 You get a form to enter Credentials i.e. Name & Room Id.
 - You need to create a Room by clicking the "Create Room" button.
-- Once the Room Id is created, you can use it and share with others to connect to the Virtual Room to carry out a RTC Session.
+- Once the Room Id is created, you can use it and share with others to connect to the Virtual Room to carry out an RTC Session.

-Note:- If you used any emulator/simulator your local stream will not create.
+Note:- In case of emulator/simulator your local stream will not create.
 It will create only on real device.

 ## 2 Server API